inmotionsoftware/erdiff/README.md

   * `DB_CURRENT`               environment version of -c option
   * `DB_PREVIOUS`              environment version of -p option
   * `QUIET`                    environment version of -q option
-  * `DB_SCHEMA`                environment version of -s option,
+  * `DB_SCHEMA`                environment version of -s option, use comma seperated list to include more than one schema
   * `SAVE_SCHEMA`              environment version of -f option

-## DESCRIPTION
-  generate Entity Relationship Diagram with differences